Victoria Falls Stock Exchange

 The Victoria Falls Stock Exchange (VFEX) is a small stock exchange headquartered in Victoria Falls, Zimbabwe.
-It was established in 2020 as a subsidiary of the Zimbabwe Stock Exchange (ZSE) to operate in the Victoria Falls special economic zone.
-The VFEX's trading currency is in United States Dollars allowing the exchange to shield investors from exchange control risk.
+It was established in 2020, as a subsidiary of the Zimbabwe Stock Exchange (ZSE) to operate in the Victoria Falls special economic zone.
+The VFEX's trading currency of the U.S. Dollar allows the exchange to shield investors from exchange control risk.

+Trading times

+The VFEX operates with the following trading times: